The Three-Body Limit Cycle: Universal Form for General Regulators: Introduction

-The phase $\delta_0=\arctan(s_0^{-1})$~\cite{Bedaque:1998kg, Bedaque:1998km} and expressions for both $h_0$ and $b_0$, for the special case of a sharp cutoff regulator, have been obtained recently in terms of certain integrals~\cite{Chen:2025rti}.
-The renormalization relation for other regulators has been less explored.
+For the special case of a sharp cutoff regulator in the Skorniakov–Ter-Martirosian (STM) equation~\cite{Skorniakov:1957kgi}, the phase $\delta_0=\arctan(s_0^{-1})$~\cite{Bedaque:1998kg, Bedaque:1998km}, and expressions for both $h_0$ and $b_0$ have been obtained recently in terms of certain integrals~\cite{Chen:2025rti}.
+The renormalization relation for other regulators and different dynamical equations has been less explored.
 The form~\eqref{H0_0_expr}, with the same fixed phase $\delta_0=\arctan(s_0^{{-}1})$, has been used as a fitting formula for a separable Gaussian regulator~\cite{Platter:2004zs, Platter:2005sj}.

-In this letter, we demonstrate that Eq.~\eqref{H0_0_expr} represents a universal functional form for general separable regulators through a detailed analysis of the Skorniakov–Ter-Martirosian (STM)~\cite{Skorniakov:1957kgi} and Faddeev~\cite{Faddeev:1960su} equations.
+In this work, we demonstrate that Eq.~\eqref{H0_0_expr} represents a universal functional form for general separable regulators through a detailed analysis of the STM and Faddeev~\cite{Faddeev:1960su} equations.
 This universality is explicitly confirmed by numerical simulations using various regulators.
 Our results further reveal that $b_0$, $h_0$, and $\delta_0$ depend on the specific choice of regulator, indicating that Eq.~\eqref{H0_0_expr} represents a broader class of RG limit cycles beyond the commonly adopted form with fixed phase.

-Numerical values for the parameters are given in Table~\ref{H0paramvalues}.
+The paper is organized as follows.
+In Sec.~\ref{sec:STM}, we derive Eq.~\eqref{H0_0_expr} based on the STM equation.
+A complementary derivation starting from the Faddeev equation is provided in Sec.~\ref{sec:Faddeev}.
+Section~\ref{sec:numerical} presents our numerical results for various separable regulators.
+Approximate expressions for the parameters characterizing the limit cycle in the case of (super-)Gaussian regulators in the STM equation are given in Sec.~\ref{sec:approx}.
+The structure of the newly derived form of the limit cycle is studied in Sec.~\ref{sec:structure}.
+We conclude in Sec.~\ref{sec:conclusion}.